-There are numerous reasons for holes to appear in plant leaves.
-These include poor growing conditions and environmental stress, insect pests feeding on the foliage and even droplets of water acting as a magnifying glass in strong sunlight.
-But one specific type of hole, called ‘shot hole’, is caused by plant diseases.
+There are numerous reasons for the appearance of holes in leaves, including poor growing conditions, environmental stress, insect pests feeding on foliage and even droplets of water acting as a magnifying glass in strong sunlight.

 But a specific type of hole, called ‘shot hole’, is caused by a couple of plant diseases which create leaf spots after which the damaged area falls away, leaving a hole.
 The condition is also known as coryneum blight.

 One of the hole diseases is a leaf spot fungus (Stigminia or Eupropolella).
 Shot hole on laurel and cherry tree leaves is likely to be caused by a bacterial canker (Pseudomonas syringae) which affects edible and ornamental members of the Prunus family, including plums.

 How to identify shot hole?

 Leaves are peppered with small round holes and look as if they have been blasted with shotgun pellets.
 There is often a faint yellow or brown ring around the edge of each hole.

 Where there are large and irregular shaped holes in the leaves, this is probably not shot hole and is likely to be caused by insect pests eating the foliage.

 Brown spots develop on leaves, after which the damaged area drops out, leaving round holes in the leaves.
 Some fungal leaf spot fungi cause larger brown patches, which fall away giving the leaf a ragged appearance.
 Sometimes you can see traces of fungal growth.

 Shot hole treatment and control